freme-project/freme-project.github.io/knowledge-base/freme-for-developers/publish-maven-artifacts.md

 In order to see if your project is available now in the Central Repository, browse its contents on the [Central Repository Website](https://search.maven.org/).
 It can take up to 2 hous until it will be available there.

-## Configuration to deploy Automatically to Maven Central when doing a Release
+## Release
-This can be configured with the maven-release or the nexus-staging plugin since you always only deploy release versions to Maven Central.
+This paragraph explains how to configure a project for automatic deployment to Maven Central when performing a Release.

 TODO
 To be added when all Freme artifacts are successfully uploaded to Maven Central. describe profile here (link to this part from preparing the data)